resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 and a Green one if the answer is "Yes".

 **A:** No, the files are not linked in any way.

 (NOTE:  Once you make snapshot, you need to update it regularly and re-save it.
 Otherwise it just won’t get all the security upgrades that are released for the software on it.
 Also, its a good habit to immediately update all the software on a newly created machine.
 You can never be too paranoid!)

-**Q:** And lets be paranoid: if you launch a machine based on a public image, and the software on it asks for your credit card info, do you type it in?
+**Q:** And lets be paranoid: if you launch a machine based on a public image about which you know nothing, and the software on it asks for your credit card info, do you type it in?

 Please hold up a Red sticky note if the answer is "No" and a Green one if the answer is "Yes".